 Last year, I traveled to Greece.
 Last week, I finally found time to edit the pictures I took there.
 In light of the current pandemic, I thought I’d share old travel pictures with all of you.
 Helpfully these images will provide you a bit of virtual relief for your cabin fever.

 Around 15 years ago, I visited Athens with my parents.
 To my memory’s eye, not much has changed.
-But then again, 15 years in Athen’s timeline is equivalent to about a centimeter of a football field sideline.
+But then again, 15 years in Athen’s timeline is a centimeter of the football field sideline of time.

 Jump forward to my trip in 2019, it was fun to see a foreign city through adult lenses.
 Of course we did the typical tourists things like visiting the Acropolis.
 What a place to behold!
-Every visitor must wonder how such a thing was built all the way back in the 5th century and marvel that it still stands today.
+Every tourist wonders how such a thing built in the 5th century and marvels that it still stands today.

 In ancient Greek mythology, lions symbolized majesty, strength, courage, justice, and military might.

 Even at only 45 feet tall, the Parthenon stands tall in the books of human history.

 The Porch of the Caryatids (aka the women columns) is my favorite part of the Acropolis.